 If you have questions, clarifications, or suggestions on how we can better present this information in the future, please let us know!

-The table below shows all the STORJ token held by Storj including our operating reserve in the top row, followed by the tranches of long-term lockups and schedule for unlocking them (see “Freeze Ends” column).
-Each of the tranches has been assigned alphabetical letters (A-F, and H, with G representing the tranche that was removed in 2020 and D representing the tranche transferred into operational reserves after the close of Q1).
-With the removal of tranche G in 2020 and now tranche D, there are six remaining tranches represented by tranches A-C and E-F).
+Table 2 below shows all the STORJ token held by Storj including our operating reserve in the top row, followed by the tranches of long-term lockups and schedule for unlocking them (see “Lock End Date” column).
+Each of the tranches has been assigned alphabetical letters (A-H, with those tranches that were left unlocked being shown with a line through them).
+With the removal of one tranche in 2020 (Tranche G), three tranches in 2022 (Tranches D, F, and H), and three tranches in 2023 (Tranches A, B, and now C), there is one tranche that remains locked.
+Any decision to leave that tranche unlocked will be reported in our next quarterly token report.
 The links below show the contracts on Etherscan; the unlock dates are viewable on epochconverter.com by pressing the “Read contract” button under the “Contract” tab and entering the release time into Epochconverter or a similar timestamp conversion tool.

-In February, Storj announced that the estimated carbon equivalent emissions of STORJ token usage would be offset by Storj for both past history and going forward.
-This is our third reporting of this data.
-Storj worked with Native for our first carbon offset transaction (see “Offsets” below).
-As described in our Q1 2022 report, in addition to Native, there are other companies we expect to work with for more carbon offset transactions.
+In February 2022, Storj announced that the estimated carbon equivalent emissions of STORJ token usage would be offset by Storj for both past history and going forward.
+This is our sixth reporting of this data.